Exact G$_2$-structures on compact quotients of Lie groups: The solvable case

-We still have to examine the indecomposable Lie algebras listed in Table A.17 of \cite{Boc}, namely those with abelian nilradical $\R^4$.
+We still have to examine the indecomposable Lie algebras listed in \cite[Table A.17]{Boc}, namely those with abelian nilradical $\R^4$.
 In the next result, we rule out all of them but $\frak g_{6,101}^{a,b,-1-a,-1-b}$.
 This last Lie algebra will be considered in Proposition \ref{6101}.